St. James Parish – Goose Creek, South Carolina

 South Carolina | SC Picture Project | Berkeley County Photos | St. James Parish

-Members of General William Moultrie‘s family are buried in the graveyard.
+Members of General William Moultrie‘s family are buried within the churchyard of St. James Parish.

-The church is listed in the National Register of Historic Places.
+St. James Parish is listed in the National Register.

 St. James Parish Info